MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/basics.md

 ```

-## Union
+## Multiple types

-Allow a variable to be one of given types.
+Use Union to allow a variable to be one of given types.

 ```
 Union[TYPE, TYPE, ...]